rec/sproc/README.rst

     If ``kwargs['shell']`` is false, ``Popen`` expects a list of strings, and so if ``cmd`` is a string, it is split using ``shlex``.

+    If separator is not None, use StreamReader.readuntil instead of readline

     ARGUMENTS
       cmd:
         The command to run in a subprocess: a string or a list or tuple of strings